matthew-brett/eef-pilot2/and_or.rst

     >>> my_number == 9 or my_name == "Matthew"
     True

-``or`` takes an expression on the left and evalualates it.
+``or`` takes an expression on the left and evaluates it.
 If it is True, it stops and returns True.
 Otherwise it continues and evaluates the experession on the right.
 If this is True, it returns True, otherwise it returns False.